From £47,3406

 DESIGN & STYLING

-It can’t fully hide its MEB underpinning in its proportions, with the car lacking a little width relative to its height, but the profile is still sleek and the drag coefficient just 0.26 despite being taller than a conventional hatchback.
-Size-wise, it’s a class bigger than the Formentor.
+Ultimately, it can’t fully hide its MEB underpinnings in its proportions, with the car lacking a little width relative to its height, but the profile is still sleek and the drag coefficient is just 0.26 despite being taller than a conventional hatchback.
+At 4644mm in length, it is directly comparable to the Kia EV6 and Polestar 2, and it’s those two rivals at the more dynamic end of an enormous and enormously competitive class, that the Tavascan has to beat.

 INTERIOR